yt-project/yt/doc/source/visualizing/plots.rst

-Finally, with 1D and 2D Profiles, you can create a :class:`~yt.data_objects.profiles.ParticleProfile` object seperately using the :func:`~yt.data_objects.profiles.create_profile` function, and then use it create a :class:`~yt.visualization.profile_plotter.ParticlePhasePlot` object using the :meth:`~yt.visualization.profile_plotter.ParticlePhasePlot.from_profile` method.
+Finally, with 1D and 2D Profiles, you can create a :class:`~yt.data_objects.profiles.ParticleProfile` object seperately using the :func:`~yt.data_objects.profiles.create_profile` function, and then use it create a :class:`~yt.visualization.particle_plots.ParticlePhasePlot` object using the :meth:`~yt.visualization.particle_plots.ParticlePhasePlot.from_profile` method.
 In this example, we have also used the ``weight_field`` argument to compute the average ``particle_mass`` in each pixel, instead of the total: